sergeinack3/PowerEduc/lib/phpspreadsheet/readme_powereduc.txt

-Description of PhpSpreadsheet import into Moodle
+Description of PhpSpreadsheet import into PowerEduc

 Last release package can be found in https://github.com/PHPOffice/PhpSpreadsheet/releases